Warwickshire GAA

-The Warwickshire County Board of the Gaelic Athletic Association (GAA) or Warwickshire GAA, is one of the county boards of the GAA outside Ireland, and is responsible for Gaelic games in Warwickshire.
+The Warwickshire County Board of the Gaelic Athletic Association (GAA), also known as CLG Contae Warwick or Warwickshire GAA, is one of the county boards of the GAA outside Ireland, and is responsible for Gaelic games in the Midlands.
 The county board is also responsible for the Warwickshire county teams.
+With Gloucestershire, Hertfordshire, Lancashire, London, Scotland and Yorkshire, the board makes up the British Provincial Board.

 History

-Hurling has been played in the Birmingham area since 1907 when the Erin's Hope team arranged games against teams from Liverpool, Manchester and London.
-A period of decline followed and, in spite of various clubs forming from time to time, there were no organised competitions.
-In 1935, the British GAA Council arranged a meeting with the intention of forming a county board.
-A committee was established and some progress was made before the outbreak of World War II made it difficult to continue.
+While it is unclear when organised Gaelic games began in the Midlands, there is evidence of hurling being played in Birmingham since 1907, with 'Erin's Hope' arranging games against teams from Liverpool, Manchester and London.
+In 1935, the British Provincial Council arranged a meeting with the intention of forming a county board.
+A committee was established and some progress was made before the outbreak of the Second World War made it difficult to continue.

 Due to efforts of the John Mitchel's Hurling Club, and in response to a request from the Lancashire County Board, the Warwickshire County Board was formed in 1941.
-Clubs were subsequently formed in Birmingham, Wolverhampton, Coventry and Redditch and by 1959 there were 40 teams playing hurling and Gaelic football in Warwickshire.
+Clubs began to pop up across the West Midlands, including in Birmingham with Robert Emmets, St. Patricks, Tara, St Pauls, St Chads, Emerald Isles, The Sacred Heart, J F Kennedys, Sean McDermotts and Erin go Bragh; in Coventry with Shannon Rovers, Banba Rovers, Four Masters, St Finbarrs and Roger Casements; as well as St Peters in Leamington Spa and St Marys in Wolverhampton.
+The first juvenile hurling game was played in Birmingham in 1958, and by 1959 there were 40 teams playing hurling and football in Warwickshire.